breuleux/terminus/README.md

 at the top, left, right and bottom of the terminal screen, if they are present.

+`Control-Shift-d <shortcut>`: bypasses Terminus's key bindings and uses the browser's default bindings instead.
+For instance, `C-S-d C-l` will focus the url bar.

 `Control-Shift-l`: Clear all lines in the scrollback.

 `F5`: Refresh the page.
 This does not terminate your session and will